Adeshppp/Algorithms-in-JAVA/Week 1/README.md

 to perform x number of union and find operations Quick-find algo takes x secs. so for large problems for example for 10^9 unions and finds operations with 10^9 objects, machine takes 30 years to solve. same problem could be solved in 3 sec if we use the "Weighted Quick Union Path Compression" algorithm.

+# Analysis of Algorithm:

+Some Algorithmic success:

+1. Discrete Fourier Transform: with brute force it algo needs n^2 steps and by using Fast Fourier Transform algo problem will be solve in N*logN time.
+2. N body simulation problem:
+   Brute force N^2 --> Barnes Hut algorithm Nlog(N)

+Scientific method for analysis of algorithm:

+1. Observe feature
+2. Hypothesize model
+3. Predict events
+4. Verify prediction
+5. validate by repeat until hypothesis and observation agrees

+Commonly used notations in the theory of algorithms:

+1. Big theta : classify algorithms
+2. Big Oh : Worst case : Upper bound
+3. Big Omega : Easy case : Lower bound